-PAMP ID Street / Intersection Description of Issue Description of Proposed Treatment Number of units Distance (m) Estimated Cost (\$) 24 Bank St Footpath is narrow with a width of approximately 0.70m Widen / upgrade footpath 0 30 6,750 25 Bank St Service lid is not secure and moves when walked on - may act as a trip hazard Upgrade the service access lid to remove trip hazard 3 N/A 1,500 26 Meadow Cres Raised section of footpath resulting in a trip hazard Resurface the footpath 0 10 2,250 27 Meadow Cres Footpath narrows from 1.20m to approximately 0.7m Widen / upgrade footpath 0 80 18,000 28 Meadow Crescent Missing link - Goat track indicates pedestrians desire line to footpath within Memorial Park from Meadow Crescent Provide a new footpath 0 10 1,950 29 Meadow Crescent Service lid is sunken in creating a trip hazard Resurface the footpath 0 5 1,125 30 Meadow Crescent The asphalt infill around the service lid is at a lower level than the surface Resurface the footpath 0 5 1,125 31 Meadow Crescent Raised section of footpath resulting in a trip hazard Grind the footpath or asphalt banding to remove trip hazard 5 0 250 32 Meadow Crescent Section of narrow footpath (approximately 1 m) Widen / upgrade footpath 0 20 4,500 33 Meadow Crescent Footpath is uneven in sections and asphalt infill results in changes in the surface level - trip hazard Resurface the footpath 0 80 18,000 34 Meadow Crescent, west of Bank Street Poor visibility at crossing location behind a tree.
+PAMP ID Street / Intersection Description of Issue Description of Proposed Treatment Number of units Distance (m) Estimated Cost (\$) 25 Bank Street Service lid is not secure and moves when walked on - may act as a trip hazard Upgrade the service access lid to remove trip hazard 3 N/A 1,500 26 Meadow Crescent Raised section of footpath resulting in a trip hazard Resurface the footpath 0 10 2,250 27 Meadow Crescent Footpath narrows from 1.2metres to approximately 0.7metres Widen/upgrade footpath 0 80 18,000 28 Meadow Crescent Missing link - Goat track indicates pedestrians desire line to footpath within Memorial Park from Meadow Crescent Provide a new footpath 0 10 1,950 29 Meadow Crescent Service lid is sunken in creating a trip hazard Resurface the footpath 0 5 1,125 30 Meadow Crescent The asphalt infill around the service lid is at a lower level than the surface Resurface the footpath 0 5 1,125 31 Meadow Crescent Raised section of footpath resulting in a trip hazard Grind the footpath or asphalt banding to remove trip hazard 5 0 250 32 Meadow Crescent Section of narrow footpath (approximately 1 m) Widen/upgrade footpath 0 20 4,500 33 Meadow Crescent Footpath is uneven in sections and asphalt infill results in changes in the surface level - trip hazard Resurface the footpath 0 80 18,000 34 Meadow Crescent, west of Bank Street Poor visibility at crossing location behind a tree.
 Poor quality kerb ramps provided and the brick footpath paving is uneven and patched with asphalt infill in sections.
 This results in changes in the surface level and is a trip hazard Re-design the intersection and resurface footpaths.
-0 0 TBC 35 Constitution Rd West / Ross Smith Avenue intersection Kerb ramp is not aligned with the one opposite Provide kerb blister / extension and kerb ramps 1 0 17,100
+0 0 твс 35 Constitution Rd West / Ross Smith Avenue intersection Kerb ramp is not aligned with the one opposite Provide kerb blister / extension and kerb ramps 1 0 17,100 36 Ross Smith Avenue Raised section of footpath resulting in a trip hazard Grind the footpath or asphalt banding to remove trip hazard 2 0 100